 What actually happens on International Tea Day?

 The creators of International Tea Day hope we will give a thought to where our tea has come from.
 Like how did it get to my cup?
 Someone picked the leaves I brew.
 If that someone is a human picker then it is bound to have been a woman.
-Also low-lying, flat tea plantations are able to use machines to pick the crop but this is not possible in the best tea growing regions where the estates are small and steep.
+Low-lying, flat tea plantations are able to use machines to pick the crop but this is not possible in the best tea growing regions where the estates are small and steep.

-To be honest I know enough about the issues facing the tea industry bosses and the workers to be thoroughly confused.
+To be honest I know enough about the issues facing tea industry bosses and workers to be thoroughly confused.
 There are many factors to consider.
-Can all this years unrest in Darjeeling and Assam be blamed on the tea-growers?
+Can all of this years unrest in Darjeeling and Assam be blamed on the tea-growers?
 In saying that the plantation owners have a long history of using workers as if they were machines that turn off when not in use.
 Yet machines would recieve the necessary fuel and service to maintain peak productivity.

 Happy International Tea Day! 🙋🙂